aichacamara/international-vaccine-allocation/README_seir_opt.txt

 Two features have not been implemented for more than 2 areas:

 Initial policy: For 2 areas, priority is to the first area (presumed to be the donor) until t_switch.
 So t_switch >= T gives priority to the donor, t_switch = 0 gives priority to the non-donor.
-General priority policies have not been implemented for morethan 2 areas.
+General priority policies have not been implemented for more than 2 areas.
 Instead, vaccine is allocated using p_k, which is also used to limit feasible policies: p_k = max prop of avail vacc used in donor area
 If p_k = 1 (the usual value, meaning no policy limit) the initial policy gives priority to donor.
 If p_k < 1, that proportion goes to the donor and the rest is allocated to other areas in proportion to their initial unvaccinated population S.